Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Automatically Accept Order when Invoice is Paid

 WHMCS requires administrators to manually accept orders even if automation tasks already took place.
 This hook automatically accepts orders via API when Invoice is paid.

+* Optionally set `$invoiceAmount` to enable auto-accept only when invoice amount is greater than or equal to `$invoiceAmount`.
+Leave false to auto-accept everything

 [Get the Code »](https://github.com/Katamaze/WHMCS-Free-Action-Hooks/blob/master/hooks/AcceptOrderOnInvociePaid.php)